Dr. Charles L. Welch

 April 23, 2011 - present

 - EDD, University of Arkansas at Little Rock

 Dr. Welch was named the second president of the ASU System in November 2010 and officially began his new position in April 2011.
-He is the youngest person to ever serve as president or chancellor of an Arkansas community college, is the youngest university president in Arkansas, and is one of the youngest college presidents in the United States.
+He is the youngest person to ever serve as president or chancellor of an Arkansas community college and is the youngest university president in Arkansas.

 Dr. Welch and his wife, Mandy, are the parents of three daughters: Wheatley Grace, Emma Caroline, and Ava Claire.